juangburgos/QJsonWebToken/README.md

 * ```./examples/jwtcreator/```  : Example that shows how to create a JWT with your custom *payload*.

 * ```./examples/jwtverifier/``` : Example that shows how to validate a JWT with a given *secret*.

+### Limitations

+Currently, `QJsonWebToken` validator, can **only** validate tokens created by `QJsonWebToken` itself.
+This limitation is due to the usage of Qt's [QJsonDocument API](http://doc.qt.io/qt-5/qjsondocument.html), see [this issue for further explanation](https://github.com/juangburgos/QJsonWebToken/issues/3#issuecomment-333056575).

 ### License